Stochastic Normalizing Flows for Inverse Problems: a Markov Chains Viewpoint: Numerical Results

 \subsection{Example from Scatterometry}

 Next, we apply the conditional SNFs to a real world inverse problem, where the nonlinear forward operator $F\colon \R^3 \rightarrow \R^{23}$ describes the diffraction of monochromatic lights on line gratings and is a non-destructive technique to determine the structures of photo masks \cite{heidenreich2015bayesian,scatter}.
 The parameters in $x$-space describe the geometry of the line gratings and $Y = F(X) + \eta$ the diffraction pattern.
 The inverse problem consists now in recovering the geometry given an observation $y$.
 We assume that the noise $\eta$ is mixed additive and multiplicative Gaussian noise, i.e., $\eta=a F(X) \eta_1+b\eta_2$, where $\eta_1,\eta_2\sim \mathcal{N}(0,I)$ and $a,b>0$ are some constants.
-Then, the conditional distribution $P_{Y|X=x}$ is given by $\mathcal N \left(F(x),(a^2 F(x)^2+b^2) \, I \right)$ Here, the constant $b$ represents the strength of background noise, while $a$ controls the strength of fluctuations depending on the forward model.
+Then, the conditional distribution $P_{Y|X=x}$ is given by $\mathcal N \left(F(x),(a^2 F(x)^2+b^2) \, I \right)$ Here $b$ represents the strength of background noise, while $a$ controls the strength of fluctuations depending on the forward model.

-\paragraph{Forward operator} For scatterometry, the forward operator $F$ is known from physics, but its evaluation requires the solution of some partial differential equation \cite{scatter}, which is slow and computationally costly.
+In scatterometry, the forward operator $F$ is known from physics, but its evaluation requires the solution of some partial differential equation \cite{scatter}, which is slow and computationally costly.
 Therefore, we sample $N=10000$ data points $x_i$ uniformly from $[-1,1]^3$ and evaluate the exact forward operator $F(x_i)$, $i=1,...,N$ (which is computationally costly).
 Then, we approximate $F$ by a feed-forward neural network $\tilde F$ with $3$ hidden layers and $256$ neurons in each hidden layer by minimizing the loss function

 Throughout this section, we will use this approximation $\tilde F$ as our forward operator $F$.